 Today, most public places like hotels and buses offer free internet without involving cyber security professionals to ensure the systems are secure.
 Such internet connections are not a problem if you use them for casual browsing.

 However, it can be dangerous if you want to access sensitive information.
-Always use a VPN (Virtual Private Network) to browse if you think your connection is not secure or access your work while offline.
+Always use a VPN (Virtual Private Network) to browse if you think your connection is not secure.
+At this point, you might be wondering how a VPN works.
+VPNs mask your IP address by acting as an intermediary and rerouting your traffic.
+It also adds encryption to ensure a secure connection.

 Backup Your Data.